 You can’t really eyeball it to see if your salmon is done.
 No more talk of opaque flesh and other nonsense.
 Your salmon will most likely turn out dry.
 Do yourself a favor and have science on your side.
 Taking internal temperature is the best way.
-Here is a great inexpensive thermometer that we’ve been using for a while now.

 And to complicate things further, you will find it is best to cook wild salmon to around 120 degrees Fahrenheit versus 125 degrees Fahrenheit for farmed salmon,

 Wild salmon has more collagen (and thus connective tissue) and, more important, a significantly greater number of chemical cross-links between collagen molecules.
 When the wild varieties are cooked to just 120 degrees, the muscle fibers contract less and therefore retain more moisture.
 The leanest wild salmon also contains less fat, about half as much as farmed salmon, so there is less fat to provide lubrication and the perception of juiciness when cooked.